2022–2026 electoral district map

 Origin of the name

 The district is named after the Irish-Australian women’s suffrage campaigner Mary Lee (1821 – 1909) who worked successfully for political and social reform.
-Secretary of the South Australian Women's Suffrage League, she directed the campaign for public acceptance of women's suffrage until it was accepted in 1894.
+Secretary of the South Australian Women's Suffrage League, she directed the campaign for public acceptance of women's suffrage until the South Australian Parliament granted women the right to vote and stand for parliament in 1894.
 She also served with the Female Refuge ladies' committee, the Distressed Women's and Children's Committee and the Adelaide Sick Poor Fund.
 She campaigned against 'sweated' labour, proposed the formation of trade unions for women and became foundation secretary, later vice-president of the Working Women's Trade Union.
 She was the first woman to be appointed official visitor to lunatic asylums.

 Representation and results